Falnarion Tactics

 - 0 % negative mentions

-Reviewers suggest that the graphics could benefit from clearer visual indicators for visitable buildings on the map, as the current setup can lead to confusion and disrupt gameplay when trying to manage interactions while maintaining formation.
+Reviewers express a desire for improved graphical indicators to highlight visitable buildings on the map, as the current setup can lead to confusion and disrupt gameplay flow while managing formations.